kaangokdemir/bulma-spacing/README.md

 <a href="https://bulma.io"><img src="https://raw.githubusercontent.com/jgthms/bulma/master/docs/images/bulma-banner.png" alt="Bulma: a Flexbox CSS framework" style="max-width:100%;" width="600"></a>
 <a href="https://github.com/kaangokdemir/bulma-spacing"><img src="https://bulma.io/images/extensions/bulma-spacing.png" alt="Bulma Spacing" style="max-width:100%;" width="600"></a>

-> Note: Bulma released missing spaces classes with version [0.9.0.](https://bulma.io/documentation/helpers/spacing-helpers/) (June 2020) If your project is using Bulma and if you think generic classes should be enough, it is suggested to use official spacing classes.
-However you may still consider to use this package with pixel perfect needed designs, your legacy projects or with non-Bulma projects (since this is a zero dependency package).
+> Note: Bulma released missing spacing helpers with version [0.9.0.](https://bulma.io/documentation/helpers/spacing-helpers/) (June 2020) If your project is using Bulma and if you think generic classes should be enough, it is suggested to use official spacing classes.
+However you may still consider to use this library with pixel perfect needed designs, with your pre 0.9.0 Bulma projects or with non-Bulma projects as well. (since this is a zero dependency package).

 ## Installation and Usage